 The Reliability Assurance Initiative (RAI) Progress report was discussed at the NERC BOT Compliance Committee meeting.
 The RAI has gone through various joint pilot programs with NERC, Regional Entities, and Registered Entities that volunteered for the pilot programs.
 The RAI is focused on risks to reliability; enforcement resources are focused on noncompliance that poses a serious and substantial risk to reliability.
 There are many aspects to this initiative including Compliance Exception Program and Aggregation/Logging Program.
 The release of the RAI documentation for industry comment is coming out soon.
 There were questions regarding the quick turnaround for comments.
 NERC said that would evaluate this to ensure that the industry has enough time to comment.
 The RAI program will be a work in progress as it is implemented.
 The timeline of January 2015 is quickly approaching with lots of activities that still need to take place.

 The presentation given at the NERC BOTCC meeting was very detailed and included some important slides from various regions and registered entities from the pilot programs.

 - Physical Security Implementation (CIP-014-1)

-- Proposed EPA CO2 Section 111(d) Regulations and how NERC is going to assess this proposed regulation on the impact to reliability.
+- Proposed EPA CO2 Section 111(d) Regulations and how NERC is going to assess this proposed regulation on the impact on reliability.

 NERC and the industry are going through some major implementation challenges in 2014 and 2015.
-The meetings in Vancouver included some very important discussions and what impact it is having on resources, strategic direction of the ERO, and the impact all this has on reliability to the grid.
+The meetings in Vancouver included some very important discussions and what impact it is having on resources, the strategic direction of the ERO, and the impact all this has on the reliability of the grid.